Buckeye vs Chestnut | What’s the Difference?

 Workability

-Buckeye tree vs a Chestnut Tree
+Buckeye Tree vs Chestnut Tree

 Chestnut trees are large deciduous trees.
-Chestnut trees are fast-growing trees that grow 24 to 36 inches (2 to 3 feet) per year.
-The height of a healthy tree is 60 to 80 ft.
-(18 – 24m).
-Chestnut trees prefer sandy, loamy, well-drained, and somewhat acidic soil (pH 4.5-6.5).
+They grow fast, about 24 to 36 inches (2 to 3 feet) per year.
+A healthy tree can reach 60 to 80 ft (18–24 m).
+They prefer sandy, loamy, well-drained, slightly acidic soil (pH 4.5–6.5).

 Buckeye vs Chestnut Flowers

-Buckeye flowers
+Buckeye Flowers

 Chestnut Flowers